kabarton62/cybersec-tools-II/sqli/exercise4.md

 Dump the tables in the database **tikiwiki**.
 This scan will take time.
 Consider increasing the number of threads with the **--threads=** option.
 By default, sqlmap uses 1 thread.
 Consider trying 10 threads.

-> **Capture a screenshot of the tikiwiki table that shows tables from tikiwiki being dumped.**
+> :anger: Capture a screenshot of the tikiwiki table that shows tables from tikiwiki being dumped.

 ### Challenge 5: Tikiwiki login